 |Exhibit 3.
 Journal entries after both sales transaction events.
 At this point, the customer has paid cash for the purchase, and the seller has delivered purchased goods and services.|

-In practice, the firm makes a second pair of entries— adjusting entries—during the accounting period, as it actually delivers goods and services.
-Accountants often wait until the until the end of the period to make these entries, when they must report Balance sheet accounts as they stand at period end.
+In practice, the firm makes another pair of entries—adjusting entries—during the accounting period, as it delivers goods and services.
+Accountants often wait until the until the end of the period to make these entries, when they must report Balance sheet accounts as they stand at the period end.

 Firms manage unearned revenues with accrual accounting in much the same way they handle some other revenue and expense transactions when there is a time lapse between two parts of a business transaction.

-Both parts may occur simultaneously, as in retail shopping.
+Both elements may happen at the same time, as in retail shopping.
 Or, either part may precede the other with a time lapse between them.
 For instance:

 - Delivery occurs first when the customer buys using credit issued by the seller.